SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** master

+??? abstract "Windows Update LolBins"

+    This rule try to detect a suspicious behavior of wuauclt.exe (windows update client) that could be a lolbins.
+Wuauctl.exe could be used to execute a malicious program.

+    - **Effort:** elementary

+??? abstract "Wininit Wrong Parent"

+    Windows Boot is a background application launcher for the Windows operating system.
+Wininit.exe is responsible for performing the Windows initialization process.
+This rule analyse if the parent of this process is a legitimate one or not.

+    - **Effort:** intermediate

+??? abstract "Winlogon wrong parent"

+    Winlogon.exe is a process that performs the Windows login management function, handling user login and logout in Windows.
+You see this process in action whenever the operating system asks you for your username and password.
+It is also responsible for loading user profiles after login, this supports automated login (when relevant) and keyboard and mouse inactivity monitoring to decide when to invoke the screen saver.
+This rule analyse if the parent of this process is a legitimate one or not.

+    - **Effort:** advanced

+??? abstract "Winrshost Wrong Parent"

+    Detects if the Winrshosts process was executed by a non-legitimate parent process The winrshost.exe is a Host Process for WinRM's Remote Shell plugin.

+    - **Effort:** intermediate

+??? abstract "Winword Document Droppers"

+    Detects specific process characteristics of word document droppers.
+This techniques has been used by Maze ransomware operators.

+    - **Effort:** elementary

+??? abstract "Winword wrong parent"

+    Word is a well known Windows process used to read documents.
+Some malicious process could use it to run malicious code.
+The rule tries to detect winword.exe launched with a suspect parent process name.

+    - **Effort:** advanced

+??? abstract "Wmic Process Call Creation"

+    The WMI command-line (WMIC) utility provides a command-line interface for Windows Management Instrumentation (WMI).
+WMIC is compatible with existing shells and utility commands.
+Although WMI is supposed to be an administration tool, it is wildy abused by threat actors.
+One of the reasons is WMI is quite stealthy.
+This rule detects the wmic command line launching a process on a remote or local host.

+    - **Effort:** intermediate

+??? abstract "Wmiprvse Wrong Parent"

+    Detects if the Wmiprvse process was executed by a non-legitimate parent process.
+The wmiprvse.exe process (wmiprvse stands for Microsoft Windows Management Instrumentation) is a generic process for managing clients on Windows.
+It is initialized the first time a client application connects and allows you to monitor system resources.
+This requires Windows command line logging.

+    - **Effort:** intermediate

+??? abstract "Wsmprovhost Wrong Parent"

+    Detects if the Wsmprovhost process was executed by a non-legitimate parent process.
+The PowerShell host wsmprovhost.exe is a proxy process executed remotely through PowerShell when using Windows Remote Management (WinRM).

+    - **Effort:** intermediate

 ??? abstract "XCopy Suspicious Usage"

     Detects the usage of xcopy with suspicious command line options (used by Judgment Panda APT in the past).
 The rule is based on command line only in case xcopy is renamed.

     - **Effort:** advanced

+??? abstract "XSL Script Processing And SquiblyTwo Attack"

+    Detection of an attack where adversaries may bypass application control and obscure execution of code by embedding scripts inside XSL files.
+Another variation of this technique, dubbed "Squiblytwo", involves to invoke JScript or VBScript within an XSL file.

+    - **Effort:** intermediate